-Based on details of this new scheme, Krymka was found to have a low Cr content in olivine, a diminished abundance of presolar grains with no XeP3 noble gas release, and other characteristics most consistent with a petrologic type 3.2.
+Based on details of this new scheme, Krymka was found to have a low Cr content in olivine, a diminished abundance of presolar grains with no release of XeP3 primordial noble gas, and other characteristics most consistent with a petrologic type 3.2.
 In a study by Bonal et al. (2006), utilizing Raman spectroscopy and other petrologic tracers (i.e., noble gas content, presolar grain abundance, and zoning of olivine phenocrysts), all results supported a petrologic type of 3.2 for Krymka.

 An intense shock event corresponding to pressures of at least 30 GPa is recorded in mm- to cm-sized melt pockets in Krymka, reflecting closed system behavior of an in situ melting event.
 Temperatures reached ~1500°C in the melt zones producing igneous textures, which was followed by a high cooling rate, greater than 100°C/hour, resulting in non-equilibrium crystallization (Semenenko and Perron, 2005).
 Metaltroilite intergrowths were formed, with chromite and FeNa phosphate glass crystallizing within troilite.
 Following crystallization, a less intense shock caused mineral deformation features.
 In a separate study of two LL chondrites, NWA 1701 and LAR 06298, Weirich et al. (2009) determined an ArAr age of ~1 b.y., possibly reflecting the last major impact on the LL chondrite parent body.

 Fayalitic olivine of heterogeneous composition is the most common matrix component.
 It occurs in several morphologies, and can be found as fine-grained rims on chondrules and lithic clasts.
 It is thought to represent a primary condensate derived from the vaporization and recondensation of olivine-rich dust in an oxidizing nebula (Weisberg et al., 1997).
 This fayalitic olivine was then accreted and incorporated into the Krymka parent body, and thereafter it experienced repeated episodes of lithification and fragmentation.
 The clastic matrix of Krymka comprises many diverse mineral and lithic components, including various silicates, oxides, and metals.
-In addition, xenoliths of Kakangari-like chondrite material have been observed (Funk et al., 2011) material were identified in Krymka.
+In addition, xenolithic fragments of various chondrite (Bischoff et al., 2018) and Kakangari-like (Funk et al., 2011) material were identified in Krymka.
 Metzler and Chaussidon (2014) identified a lithic clast in the Krymka meteorite that consists of an assemblage of plastically deformed chondrules; this type of clast was termed a "cluster chondrite clast".
 Utilizing Al systematics, the crystallization age of several chondrules from this clast was determined to be 0.44 (±0.18) m.y. after CAI formation (one chondrule might be slightly older still).
-It was conjectured that this data represents the earliest known crystallization of chondrules in solar system history, and could mark the earliest stage of accretion of this chondrite parent body.
+It was conjectured that this data represents the earliest known crystallization of chondrules in Solar System history, and could mark the earliest stage of accretion of this chondrite parent body.
 These cluster chondrite clasts were found to contain significant abundances of presolar silicate and O-anomalous grains that derive from low-mass AGB stars and supernovae (Leitner et al., 2014).

 Metal occurs in chondrule interiors and rims, as well as in the matrix.
 The metal in chondrule interiors and matrix is mostly spheroidal and Cr-rich, and is located between olivine grains.
 Large (0.21.0 mm), rimmed (an inner silicate and an outer sulfide layer), metal-sulfide nodules occur in the matrix.
 In those cases where the metal nodules contain Si and Cr, the associated sulfide contains inclusions of Si, Cr, and Ca. In addition, sulfidemetalphosphate assemblages incorporating merrillite and chlorapatite are present.
 These phosphates were formed in a multi-stage process, initially involving the exsolution of schreibersite from FeNi-metal.
 This was followed by sulfidation of schreibersite by nebular hydrogen-sulfide gas to produce sulfidemetalschreibersite assemblages, and finally, oxidation and reaction with Ca and Cl derived from matrix silicates.
 These metal nodules appear to be primary nebular condensates, with a Co in kamacite content that plots within the LL group range.